Harmonic analysis on certain spherical varieties: Introduction

 \subsection{Outline of the paper}

-In \S \ref{sec:prelim} we state conventions regarding Schwartz spaces, quasi-characters, and measures.
-The Fourier transform $\mathcal{F}_Y$ is defined indirectly in \cite{Getz:Hsu} in terms of a Fourier transform $\mathcal{F}_X:\mathcal{S}(X(F)) \to \mathcal{S}(X(F))$ where $X$ is a particular Braverman-Kazhdan space.
-We recall some basic facts on Braverman-Kazhdan spaces in \S \ref{sec:BK}.

-The definition of the Fourier transform in this setting relies on operators that correspond, under the Mellin transform, to multiplication by $\gamma$-factors.
+In \S \ref{sec:prelim} we state conventions regarding Schwartz spaces, quasi-characters, measures and estimates.
+We recall some basic facts on Braverman--Kazhdan spaces in \S \ref{sec:BK}.
+The definition of the Fourier transform on the Schwartz space of the affine closure of a Braverman--Kazhdan space relies on operators that correspond, under the Mellin transform, to multiplication by $\gamma$-factors.
 Only the nonarchimedean case appears in the literature.
 Even in this case the domain and range of these operators is never elucidated.
 This makes it problematic to define the composition of the operator on an explicit space of functions.
 We develop a new approach to these operators that works uniformly in the archimedean and nonarchimedean cases in \S \ref{Section: twisting}.
 The new approach allows us to explicitly control the domain and range of the operators and to compose them.
 We expect these ideas will have applications to Fourier transforms beyond those constructed by Braverman and Kazhdan.

-In \S \ref{sec:Schwartz:BK} we give a refined definition of the Schwartz space of a Braverman-Kazhdan space whenever $P$ is a maximal parabolic subgroup of a split, simple, and simply connected $G,$ and prove that the Fourier transform preserves this space.
+In \S \ref{sec:Schwartz:BK} we give a refined definition of the Schwartz space of the affine closure of a Braverman--Kazhdan space whenever $P$ is a maximal parabolic subgroup of a split, simple, and simply connected $G,$ and prove that the Fourier transform preserves this space.
 In the special case where $P$ is the Siegel parabolic of $G=\mathrm{Sp}_{2n},$ this definition is contained in \cite{Getz:Liu:BK}.
 This refinement goes beyond the work in \cite{BKnormalized}, in which the Fourier transform is only defined via a transform defined on an inexplicit dense subspace of a Hilbert space and then extended by continuity.

 In \S \ref{sec:FT:XP} we prove Theorem \ref{thm:intro:BK}, restated as Theorem \ref{Thm: Fourier formula} below.
 The proof of Theorem \ref{thm:intro:BK} requires computations of various normalizing factors which are given in \S \ref{App:normalizing}.
 These computations also allows us to give an explicit description of $\mu_{P}^{\mathrm{aug}}$.
 This is particularly important for readers without extensive background in representation theory who may want to apply our formula.